Coda (1987 film)

 Coda is a 1987 Australian made-for-TV horror mystery film directed by Craig Lahiff who described it as "very much a telefilm.
 I suppose it's very Hitchcocky - and de Palma inspired."
 It was the first of three films Lahiff had arranged finance for which were made in succession.
 The film focuses on a serial killer targeting female university students.

 It was shot on location at Flinders University on 16mm and features women in all the lead roles.

+Plot

+At a university, a music student is murdered and the main suspect is an ex of Kate Martin.
+She decides to investigate with the help of her friend Sally Reid.